 4) THE PRICE: Nobody gives away anything for free, so beware of extremely low prices or, at least, take your time to test the machine multiple times before buying.
 You should take a look online in order to find out the average price of a specific used piano, and then look for a good offer in a similar price range.

-Before we move forward, please take a look at some of the best selling pianos currently available for sale on Amazon:
+Before we move forward, please take a look at some of the best selling pianos currently available for sale online:

 BUYING A NEW PIANO